Terms and Conditions

 - Basis of Contract

-2.1 The request for Supplier Materials or a Test or the sending of a Request Form or Sample to the Supplier constitutes an offer by the Client to purchase Services from the Supplier in accordance with these Terms and Conditions (Order).
+- The request or payment for Supplier Materials or a Test or the sending of a Request Form or Sample to the Supplier constitutes an offer by the Client to purchase Services from the Supplier in accordance with these Terms and Conditions (Order).

 2.4 These Terms and Conditions apply to the Contract to the exclusion of any other terms agreed between the parties previously or such terms as the Client may seek to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.